evilusean/CourseraGoogleFCC/README.md

 Start: 05 January 2024

 End: ~02 February 2024</br>
-Coursework completed, tester is still broken - can't earn the certificate - going to do some solo projects waiting for them to fix the tester so I can pass
+Coursework completed, tester is still broken - can't earn the certificate - going to do some solo projects waiting for them to fix the tester

 # FreeCodeCamp : JavaScript Algorithms and Data Structures: